pypi/warehouse/docs/blog/posts/2023-05-21-removing-pgp.md

 In the last 3 years, about 50k signatures had been uploaded to PyPI by 1069 unique keys.
-Of those 1069 unique keys, about 30% of them were not discoverable on major public keyservers, making it difficult or impossible to actually verify those signatures.
-Of the remaining 71%, nearly half of them were unable to be verified at the time of the audit (2023-05-19) [^2].
+Of those 1069 unique keys, about 30% of them were not discoverable on major public keyservers, making it difficult or impossible to meaningfully verify those signatures.
+Of the remaining 71%, nearly half of them were unable to be meaningfully verified at the time of the audit (2023-05-19) [^2].

-In other words, out of all of the unique keys that had uploaded signatures to PyPI, only 36% of them were capable of being verified at the time of audit.
+In other words, out of all of the unique keys that had uploaded signatures to PyPI, only 36% of them were capable of being meaningfully verified [^3] at the time of audit.

 Given all of this, the continued support of uploading PGP signatures to PyPI is no longer defenfsible.
 While it doesn't represent a *massive* operational burden